farmOS/farmOS/docs/development/environment/update.md

 are developing a custom module, make sure that it is in `sites/all/modules`, otherwise it will be deleted.

+**PHPStorm**: If you are using PHPStorm, you will also want to make sure the `.idea` folder is not destroyed during this process.
+If it is in the `www` directory, be sure to move that out before running `rm -r www` below, and restore it afterwards.
+It is recommended that you close PHPStorm during this process to avoid any project settings corruption.

 ```
 # Run these commands from the local directory that contains docker-compose.yml.
 # The Docker containers should be running.